evantoli/evantoli.github.io/_posts/Coding/2016-03-08-migrate-svn-repository-to-git-repository.md

 ## Convert remote branches to local branches and Git tags

-The `git svn clone` converts SVN branches and tags into Git remote branches.
+The `git svn clone` command converts SVN branches and tags into Git remote branches.
 We will now convert these into local branches and actual Git tags using the `clean-git` script in the Atlassian `svn-migration-scripts.jar`.